-Julia currently serves as Vice Chair of the Intellectual Property Law Section of the North Carolina Bar Association, and previously served as Secretary (2020-2021), Council Member, Biotech & Chemical Patent Committee Co-Chair (2020-2022), Outreach Committee Co-Chair (2018-2019), and Licensing Committee Co-Chair (2014-2018).
+Julia currently serves as Vice Chair of the Intellectual Property Law Section of the North Carolina Bar Association, and previously served as Treasurer (2021-2022), Secretary (2020-2021), Council Member, Biotech & Chemical Patent Committee Co-Chair (2020-2022), Outreach Committee Co-Chair (2018-2019), and Licensing Committee Co-Chair (2014-2018).
 She is also a member of the American Intellectual Property Law Association and the Wake County Bar Association.

 Julia is licensed in North Carolina and the District of Columbia.
 She has a J.D. from the University of Arizona and a Bachelors in Molecular and Cellular Biology, magna cum laude and with honors, from the University of Arizona.
 Julia served as an extern for the Honorable Raner C. Collins, District Court of Arizona; the USPTO Board of Patent Appeals and Interferences; and the Honorable Randall R. Rader, Chief Judge, Court of Appeals for the Federal Circuit.
 She also practiced in DC at a life sciences patent firm for several years.